yipihey/NoName/Readme.md

 scale features of the spectra.
 We argue that careful comparison of the actual observation and simulation can give us a lower bound on the dark matter mass.

+### Summary of Numerical Simulation

+We use Particle Mesh(PM) method for realizing a system with interacting particles (dark matter) and fluid (ordinary matter).
+The basic principle of PM method is to convert the system of particles into a grid of density values.
+For density assignment, we choose Cloud-in-Cell; i.e. particles are cubes of uniform density and of one grid cell size.

+There are five differential equations in time and spatial coordinates `x,y,z` which govern the system, in terms of density, energy, 3D momentums, and pressure.
+We discretize those differential equations and evolve the system in time discretely.

+We use periodic 2D volume of 100x100 grid size.

 More details of the work can be found in [final report](report.pdf).